CITlabRostock/citlab-article-separation-new/README.md

 The graph data for a single PAGE-XML file will be saved in a corresponding json file, and will include feature information from prior modules if the PAGE-XML files were updated accordingly.
-Usually this entails, on node-level, position and size of the text blocks, stroke width and height of the contained text, and an indicator whether the text block is a heading.
-Geometric features about the top and bottom baseline in the text block can also be added.
+Usually this entails, on node-level, position and size of the text blocks, position and size of the first and last baselines of each text block, stroke width and height of the contained text, and an indicator whether the text block is a heading.
 On edge-level it is indicated whether two text blocks are separated by a horizontal or vertical separator.
+Overall, this results in 15 node features and 2 edge features.

 Optionally, visual regions can be added, which can later be used by a visual feature extractor (e.g. ARU-Net) to integrate visual features.